 Arduino is the world’s leading open-source hardware and software ecosystem.
 The Company offers a range of software tools, hardware platforms and documentation enabling almost anybody to be creative with technology.

-Originally started as a research project by Massimo Banzi, David Cuartielles, Tom Igoe, Gianluca Martino, and David Mellis at the Interaction Design Institute of Ivrea in the early 2000’s it builds upon the Processing project, a language for learning how to code within the context of the visual arts developed by Casey Reas and Ben Fry as well as a thesis project by Hernando Barragan about the Wiring board.
+Originally started as a research project by Massimo Banzi, David Cuartielles, Tom Igoe, Gianluca Martino, and David Mellis at the Interaction Design Institute of Ivrea in the early 2000s, it builds upon the Processing project, a language for learning how to code within the context of the visual arts developed by Casey Reas and Ben Fry as well as a thesis project by Hernando Barragan about the Wiring board.

-Since Arduino project’s foundation many new development boards and software libraries have been introduced, expanding the range of possibilities available to the community.
+Since the Arduino project’s foundation, many new development boards and software libraries have been introduced, expanding the range of possibilities available to the community.
 Today, more than a decade later, Arduino continues to provide open source hardware and software to bring new ideas to life.

-The openness and ease-of-use of the project lead to mass adoption of microcontroller-based electronics projects and was a catalyst in the creation of the Maker Movement.
-Arduino has become the number one choice for electronics Makers, especially for developing solutions for the IoT marketplace, which has been predicted to become a $6 trillion market by 2021.
+The openness and ease-of-use of the project has led to mass adoption of micro-controller based electronics projects and was a catalyst in the creation of the Maker Movement.
+Arduino has become the number one choice for electronics makers, especially for developing solutions for the IoT marketplace, which has been predicted to become a $6 trillion market by 2021.

 Want to get started?
 Let us know how we can help.
-In addition to our own experts, Arduino has an ecosystem of millions of Makers – and we’re growing fast.
+In addition to our own experts, Arduino has an ecosystem of millions of makers – and we’re growing fast.